mariinkys/delphinus_flashcards/README.md

 # Delphinus Flashcards

-This project contains a small web application written in Go and Vue that can generate flashcards compatible with Quizlet and Studysmarter(Vaia) for both Chinese and Japanese.
+This project contains a small web application originally written in Go and Vue that can generate flashcards compatible with Quizlet and Studysmarter(Vaia) for both Chinese and Japanese.

 ## NOTE

-Right now this software is being rewritten fully in Vue with Nuxt 3.
+Right now this software is being rewritten fully in Rust with Leptos.

 ## Warning